Swimming With the Fish

 Shellfish allergy is an abnormal response by the body’s immune system to proteins in all manner of marine animals.
 Among those are crustaceans and mollusks.
 Some people with the allergy react to all shellfish.
 Others react to only some of them.
 It ranges from mild symptoms, like a stuffy nose, to life-threatening.

 “Thanks, guys,” he said when we dropped him off at his bachelor pad in Mentor.
+He staggered away to bed.
+Matt and I agreed it had been a waste of good seafood.

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Ohio Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”